tw-in-js/twind/docs/plugins.md

 })
 ```

-Plugins are passed two arguments:
+Plugins are passed three arguments:

 - `parts`: the directive split on '-' with the plugin name excluded
 - `context`: an object providing access to several commonly used functions